Illustration of women cuppling her breast

 • Ill-fitting bras

-It’s common to worry about breast pain, but pain in the breasts is actually not a very common symptom of breast cancer.
+It’s common to worry about breast pain, but pain in the breasts is actually not a symptom of breast cancer [6].
 However, if you have unexplained breast pain and feel concerned (especially if you also find a lump or changes in your breast), it’s always good to reach out to your healthcare professional to have it examined.
-Carrying out regular breast self-exams can help you stay on top of changes in this sensitive area, and make you aware of any changes.
+Carrying out regular breast self-exams can help you stay on top of any changes in this sensitive area.

 Symptoms of premenstrual breast pain